Cal McCombs

-Cal McCombs (born August 4, 1945) is a former American football player and coach.
+Cal McCombs (born August 4, 1945) is an American former college football player and coach.
 He was the 29th head football coach for the Virginia Military Institute (VMI) in Lexington, Virginia, serving for seven seasons, from 1999 to 2005, compiling a record of 19–60.
 He lives in Isle of Palms, South Carolina with his wife Lynne.

 A native of Belton, South Carolina, McCombs is a 1967 graduate of The Citadel, where he earned five varsity letters in football and track.
 As a defensive back in football, he was an All-Southern Conference and All-State selection.
 McCombs was inducted into The Citadel Athletic Hall of Fame in 1988.